 Whatever your age, I think you’ll like it too.

-For now, in brief, here are some of the commandments from the book, along with some health tip commandments of my own (which you can take or leave 😉
+For now, in brief, here are a few of the commandments from the book, along with some health tip commandments of my own.

 Tips to maintain Good Health – and Keep that Old Girl Out!